An article about social networks-Part I

-Recently we’ve seen a new feature on Airbnb that showcases the essence of a community, they are looking forward to connect host and travellers through their mutual passions.
-Now it’s not only a service that you will use to stay in someone’s flat, it’s an experience you’ll live during a journey.
+Recently we’ve seen a new feature on Airbnb that showcases the essence of a community, they are looking forward to connecting hosts and travelers through their mutual passions.
+Now it’s not only a service that you will use to stay in someone’s flat, but it’s also an experience you will live during a journey.

-By doing so, Airbnb ease the real social connection, not in an awkward way like dating applications, but more in a curiosity state of mind.
-By being part of a group that the person feel belonging to, the stress is lowered and the discovery is simplified.
+By doing so, Airbnb eases the real social connection, not in an awkward way like dating applications, but more in a curious state of mind.
+By being part of a group that the person feels like belonging to, the anxiety and stress to meet someone are lowered and the discovery is simplified.

 It’s a huge change that social networks are operating, we are getting bored with our own life, seeing everyone commenting and liking each other became natural and not exciting at all.

 In the long shot, we will need to add personal values to our services in order to increase the level of commitment from users.
 But also to allow the creation of a true emotional bound link with their networks.

 Connect vs Connect (Connect as a link)

 It’s important to understand what we are talking about when mentioning social networks.

 There is a huge difference between connecting someone by a virtual link and connecting to someone in real life.
 We totally changed the way we perceive a connection with someone by splitting it into two different worlds, the virtual and the real.

 “Facebook helps you connect and share with the people in your life.” — Facebook homepage